(Traveling within the US? Find out about the new REAL ID, the new required identification for domestic air travel.)

 - Fees: $110 for adults; $80 for children under age 16; no execution fee

-Note that if your most recent passport is damaged, or was issued more than 15 years ago, or your name as changed, or you were under 16 when you got it, you must follow the process for first-timers.
+Note that if your most recent passport is damaged or was issued more than 15 years ago, or your name as changed, or you were under 16 when you got it, you must follow the process for first-timers.

-Applying for a US Passport for a Child
+Applying for a Child

 Whether applying for a first passport or renewing an expired one, a minor must apply in person with both parents or legal guardians present.
 Both adults must sign the application form of a minor under 16.
 The certified birth certificate must show both parents’ names or, in the case of legal guardians, proof of the relationship.
 If the minor does not have a photo ID, the parents or guardians must show proof of citizenship and identity and then vouch for the child.